annasedlar/Story-Translate/README.md

 #### Stretch Goals

 * Token authentication system

-* Displaying completed translations from transcipt as video plays
+* Displaying completed translations from transcipt as the video plays

 * An administrative dashboard where the user can see who translated which videos, when, how often, etc

-* Ability to uploadmultiple videos at once
+* Ability to upload multiple videos at once

 #### Team Members and Contributions
 All team members are full stack web development students of the [DigitalCrafts](http://www.digitalcrafts.com/) November 2016 cohort.
-This project utilizes both our frontend and backend skills that we have learned along with pair programming and SCRUM agile development methodology.
+This project utilizes both our frontend and backend skills along with pair programming and SCRUM agile development methodology.

 * [Paul Kang](https://github.com/pdwkang)